 4. The Speaker Might be Defective when the JBL Xtreme 2 Red Light is Blinking

-Even if you have the correct power supply, with a working battery, the charging current that actually gets to the battery may be too low or too high.
+Even if you have the correct power supply, the charging current still may be too low or too high.
 This can happen when the battery management circuits inside the Xtreme 2 fail.
-Note that these systems read the battery status, and shut off the charging current when they deem the battery to be full.
+Note that these systems read the battery status.
+And they shut off the charging current when they deem the battery to be full.

 But when they fail, the battery might get no power at all.
 Thus, it never recharges.
 Again, in this case, the red light might never stop blinking, even with the charger connected.
 You may also see that the speaker doesn’t play as long before going dead.
 Or it might not play at all, except when you’re charging it.

 The best solution here, is simply to get a new JBL Xtreme 2.
 Why?
 Because the circuits in this model are quite small.
-So unless you can replace the system board(s) yourself, or know someone who will do it for you, just buy another speaker to save a boat load of aggravation.
+So unless you can replace the system board(s) yourself, just buy another speaker.
+Believe us, you’ll save yourself a lot of aggravation.